Nitrates in Drinking Water

 Nitrates in drinking water can also affect certain adults and small children.
 Pregnant women can pass methemoglobin on to developing fetuses and low birth weights have been attributed to high nitrates in water.
 However, nursing mothers do not pass nitrites to infants via their milk.
 Children between the ages of 12 to 14 have shown delayed reactions to light and sound stimuli from drinking water containing greater than 105 mg/l of nitrate.
 In general, studies by the World Health Organization and the National Academy of Sciences reveal that consumption of nitrates in drinking water does not represent a significant health risk to the adult population.

-To protect infant health, the Environmental Protection Agency (EPA) and the Department of Environmental Resources (DER) established standards and limits for nitrates in public water supplies.
+To protect infant health, the Environmental Protection Agency (EPA) and the Pennsylvania Department of Environmental Protection (DEP) established standards and limits for nitrates in public water supplies.
 Supplies should not contain more than 45 mg/l of nitrate or 10 mg/l of nitrate-nitrogen.
-While private wells do not fall under EPA or DER jurisdiction, it is advisable that they meet these limits.
+While private wells do not fall under EPA or DEP jurisdiction, it is advisable that they meet these limits.

 Finally, nitrate may be an indicator of other contaminants in your water supply.
 Other soluble substances like pesticides can be more harmful than nitrate.
 So if you have discovered nitrate in your water supply, you might consider having water tested for other substances which are potential contaminants in your area.